Vital Information for Nursing

 - maintain current student-nurse professional liability insurance coverage;

-- and,maintain current health data forms and other information needed according to contractual agreements with clinical agencies.
+- current health data forms and other information needed according to contractual agreements with clinical agencies.
 If further test or corrections are needed, they will be completed prior to the first day of classes.
 All health data forms must be on file before the first day of class.

 - You must successfully pass a Criminal Background Check and Drug Screen Process.